-Most acid comes from
+Most acid comes from metabolism of

 Lesser amounts of organic acid derive from the following:

 This “fixed” or “metabolic” acid load cannot be exhaled and therefore must be neutralized or excreted by the kidneys.